vaskort/vaskort.github.io/_posts/2018-06-16-how-i-passed-azure-70-532.md

 ![Pluralsight screenshot]({{ "https://vaskort.github.io/images/azure-screenshot.jpg" | absolute_url }})

-*Don't forget to revisit the change document because some of the sections of the courses has might have been removed from the actual exam*.
+*Don't forget to revisit the change document because some of the sections of the courses might have been removed from the actual exam*.

 ### Book your exam date

 I know, even after completing the Udemy course you don't feel like you can pass the exam and that's true!
 But if you have an exam date set, it will keep your motivation high and it will stop you from procrastinating your study.
-And don't worry you can always reschedule for free 5 days before the exam and push back your exam date.
+And don't worry, you can always reschedule for free 5 days before the exam and push back your exam date.

 At this point after you finished the Udemy course I believe you can be ready to pass the exam in 1 - 1,5 month if you study around 15 hours per week, that's how it worked for me.